Steeeephen/LAVA/README.md

 124 blue side champions identifiable so far, 131 red side

 ## Upkeep

 To keep the program up to date, several scripts are included in the *upkeep_scripts* folder

-#### Championtrackimage.py

-For adding champion portraits to be tracked on the in-game minimap.
-If a new champion is added to the game/portrait updated, their portraits must be added to the directory

-#### Createmapbase.py

-For creating a map base should you need to support a new minimap.
-This needs to be done for any new leagues the program supports and acts as a reference for the graphs

-#### Doublecheck.py

-This is for making sure that the dimensions of a video line up with the program's dimensions.
-Used to double check that the program will be cropping images properly

-#### Stripportraits.py

-For stripping champion portraits from the sidebars.
-These portraits are used for identifying the champions at the start of the game.

 ## Issues